Mergozzo and its lake

 Mergozzo is located in the Piedmont region in the Verbano-Cusio-Ossola province.
 It has about 2200 inhabitants and it’s considered the southern gateway to the Val d’Ossola.
-Val d’Ossola is an area with an interesting natural beauty, about which we have already published our article:

 The best-known symbol of Mergozzo is the Olmo, this secular quarry plant is located in the main square on the lakeside.
 This charming village offers visitors also two interesting museums: the archaeological museum that preserves the traces of the people who inhabited the territory of Ossola in the past and the Ecomuseum of the Montorfano’s granite; it’s dedicated to the primary form of local economy: the extraction of granite stone.

 Both in the center of the town and in neighboring villages, there are some interesting churches; such as, in Mergozzo: Santa Marta church that dates from the twelfth century and the oratory of St. Elizabeth that was built in 1623; while in the village of Montorfano is possible admire the church of San Giovanni Battista of the twelfth century.